bormaxi8080/bormaxi8080/README.md

 Nov 2022-Now - Busy in a private projects about collecting social data

+Nov 2022-Now - Busy in a private project about email checking (big conveyor)

+Nov 2022-Now - Busy in a private project about AD processing (big conveyor)

 Oct 2022-Now - Continue experimenting with social media monitoring and people's big data imports

-Jan 2003-Feb 2023 - Private project about collecting companies data on LinkedIn
+Jan 2003-Apr 2023 - Private project about collecting companies data on LinkedIn

-Sep-Oct 2022 - Help for those who fled from mobilization in russia
+Sep 2022-Aug 2023 - Help for those who fled from mobilization in russia

 Sep 2022 - Create [linkedin2md repository](https://github.com/bormaxi8080/linkedin2md) illustrates a scheme for building a simple resume/profile database based on a minimalist approach and storing structured profile information in markdown format.
 Transferring my data (about 50,000 people profiles) from proprietary formats to markdown